WildanHd/GRANDWin/README.md

 ## The improvement of gain calibration solution of the MWA ultra-low frequency observation data using winsorized statistics

 This repository used for documenting all of the python code for the research.
+It is still under development.

 #### Abstract